 The query optimizer (also called the optimizer) is internal software that determines which execution plan is most efficient.
-Sometimes the optimizer chooses a plan with a suboptimal access path, which is the means by which the database retrieves data from the database.
-For example, the plan for a query predicate with low selectivity may use a full table scan on a large table instead of an index.
+Sometimes the optimizer chooses a plan with

 You can compare the execution plan of an optimally performing SQL statement to the plan of the statement when it performs suboptimally.
 This comparison, along with information such as changes in data volumes, can help identify causes of performance degradation.